In alphabetical order of the first letter of country names in English

 Lithuania| Vilnius International Film Festival

-the country, known and loved for its high-quality film program and rich accompanying package of cinema-related events, workshops, and special initiatives.
+Vilnius International Film Festival (Vilnius IFF) Kino Pavasaris is the biggest and most important cinema event in Lithuania, known and loved for its high-quality film program and rich accompanying package of cinema-related events, workshops, and special initiatives.
 In March each year, Vilnius IFF presents more than 100 films divided into a range of categories, from Masters and Critic's Choice to Competition Section.
 In 2018 more than 115 000 people attended the festival – a truly impressive number in a country of less than three million people.

 Malaysia | Malaysia International Film Festival